CS-1400/CS-1400.github.io/README.md

   - repl.it accounts are free, as is embedding your own saved replits.
 - This repo is the "parent" of the [CS-1400](https://github.com/CS-1400/CS-1400.github.io) fork.
 All changes made here go "downhill" as well.
   - The fork autosyncs with this repo on a [set schedule](https://github.com/CS-1400/CS-1400.github.io/blob/5d96ab0aab5ba341a4c32d6387de9154f0e773d0/.github/workflows/fork-news.yml#L6).
+  - If you fork this repo for your own purposes, you will also be able to sync up and get all the updated goodness (as a pull request for your review, of course).

 ## Attributions
 - [just-the-docs](https://github.com/pmarsceill/just-the-docs) theme: [Patrick Marsceill](https://github.com/pmarsceill), GitHub Product Designer